For updates on the status of Mendix Cloud v4, Mendix Cloud v3, and other deployment options, see Mendix Status.

 February 22nd, 2018

-We addressed and fixed the issue where a backup activity item was added each time the backups page was viewed.
+- We addressed and fixed an issue where a backup activity item was added each time the backups page was viewed.

 February 19th, 2018

 - In Mendix Cloud v4, we have enabled logging slow database queries.
 This is the custom runtime setting

 LogMinDurationQuery, and it is useful for finding performance bottlenecks in your application.
 The value is set to a default of 10,000 ms, which was also the value on Mendix Cloud v3.
 You can customize this setting by using the Runtime tab on your environment details screen under Environments.
 To start using this feature on a Mendix Cloud environment, transport your deployment package and restart your app.